lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 **Maximum parsimony optimality criterion:** a metric for scoring trees such that shorter trees (ones with fewer branching events) are considered more parsimonious, because these require fewer mutation events to explain the given genetic data.
 Tree length acts as a *[loss function](https://en.wikipedia.org/wiki/Loss_function)* to be minimised.

 **Characters and character states:** a *character* is a categorical trait of an organism (e.g. hair colour), and the *state* of this character in a given organism is its value (e.g. blonde).
-In molecular phylogenetics, the characters are the loci of the DNA, and their states are the nucleotides.
+In molecular phylogenetics, the characters are the loci of the DNA, and their states are the nucleotides identities.

 **Plesiomorphy and apomorphy:** for a given clade, a *plesiomorphy* (ancestral trait) is inherited from an ancestor outside the clade.
 An *apomorphy* (derived trait) is evolved in some of the members of the clade.